ohmp/james-project/src/adr/0030-separate-attachment-content-and-metadata.md

 Only Memory and Cassandra backends can be relied upon as a JMAP backend.

+Other protocols relies on dynamic EML parsing to expose message subparts (IMAP)

 Here are the POJOs related to these attachments:

  - **Attachment** : holds an attachmentId, the attachment content, as well as the content type